 What should I expect when I come for my first shift?

 We ask that upon arrival for your first volunteer shift you arrive 15 minutes early so that you can receive a tour of the kitchen, learn about safety procedures, and fill out some paperwork.

 What should I wear when volunteering at the kitchen?

 You must wear flat, closed-toe shoes in the kitchen.
-Please leave jewelry at home, and don’t wear loose fitting clothing items that could interfere with the food preparation.
+Please leave jewelry at home including watches, and don’t wear sleeveless tops, shorts, or loose fitting clothing items that could interfere with the food preparation.
 If you have longer hair, you can wear a hat or bandana, or a hairnet will be provided.

 What should I do if myself or a family member has been sick before my shift?